 Of course this is my own opinion on this.
 It is a wide spectrum on how people use their blogs, and there might eb a really good reason for writing Dry Titles.
 Please let me know.

-The post "Every Box You Type in Can be a Doorway to Creativity" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2012/09/every-box/) on September 2, 2012.
+The post "Every Box You Type in Can be a Doorway to Creativity" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/09/every-box/) on September 2, 2012.